lukecav/awesome-wp-speed-up/README.md

 * [ezCache](https://wordpress.org/plugins/ezcache/) - EzCash is an easy and innovative cache plugin that will help you significantly improve your site speed.
 * [Splendid Speed](https://wordpress.org/plugins/splendid-speed/) - Splendid Speed is a all-in-one WordPress performance plugin that removes the need to know the ins and outs of web performance by communicating clearly to you what each of the options do, in a way anyone would understand.
 * [Performance Accelerator All-in-one Performance Accelerator](https://wordpress.org/plugins/all-in-one-performance-accelerator/) - Simple and effective tool to boostup your site’s speed and performance and it makes wordPress loads faster in a few clicks.
-* [Torque](https://wordpress.org/plugins/torque/) - Make your Wordpress website noticably faster by optimising how it is delivered.
-Analyse your website's performance and security, minify and combine your assets, and configure an array of performance and security settings quickly and easily with this comprehensive plugin.
-Achieves the best compression of any minification.
 * [Surge](https://wordpress.org/plugins/surge/) - A fast and simple page caching plugin for WordPress.

 ## Object Caching Plugins